Which FLT Graduate Program is right for you?

 Future Students: Submit the MAFLT Contact Form, include your questions, and someone will respond within a week.

-Current Students: Look in the MAFLT Community in D2L and the Handbook, and then contact the Program Director or another instructor.
+Current Students: Look in the MAFLT Community in D2L and the Handbook, and then contact the Program Assistant (email@example.com) or your course instructor.